 According to Kameron Korte with the DEA, the raid on the Village East Apartments on Hathaway Drive resulted in a handgun and "distribution amounts" of fentanyl pills, methamphetamine, cocaine and heroin being seized.
 In addition, agents recovered a "large amount of money" from the apartments.

-Five were arrested for "immigration violations," Korte stated in an email.
+According to our news partners at The Gazette, five were arrested for "immigration violations," Korte stated in an email.
 Those individuals have been transferred to Immigration and Customs Enforcement to an unknown location.

 Korte was unable to share specific details regarding the alleged cartel members.